Click to see a video of the Community Plan to redevelop the Sheridan Expressway!

 If implemented these actions will take thousands of trucks off of local streets, increase pedestrian safety, create better access to our parks and the Bronx River and create the potential for affordable housing and local economic development.

-The City's recommendations aren't all that we need but they are a foundation on which to build.
+The City's recommendations aren't all that we need but they are a strong foundation on which to build.
 We are encouraged to see so many pieces of our vision incorporated into the recommendations and are committed now more than ever to work to fully realize our vision for environmental justice

 Next Stop: STATE!